SeedscapeEcology/Policies-and-Responsbilities/Committee_expectations.md

 ## Timelines for sending drafts

 Send drafts of documents at least 2-4 weeks before you expect comments back.
-For the final theses or dissertation, these should be sent at least a month before the defense.
+For the final thesis or dissertation, these should be sent at least a month before the defense.
+All drafts sent to committee members should be first reviewed and approved by your major professor.

 > The material in these guidelines is derived from the "[Bahlai Lab General Guidelines](https://github.com/BahlaiLab/Policies/blob/master/general_guidelines.md)" by Dr. Christie Bahlai.
 The Beckman Research Group General Guidelines are licensed under CC BY 4.0 by Dr. Noelle G. Beckman.